PyRigi/PyRigi/doc/userguide/tutorials/plotting.md

       )
 ```

-## Infinitesimal Motions
+## Infinitesimal Flexes

-It is possible to include infinitesimal motions in the plot.
+It is possible to include infinitesimal flexes in the plot.
 With the keyword
-`inf_flex = n`, we can pick the `n`-th nontrivial infinitesimal motion from
+`inf_flex = n`, we can pick the `n`-th nontrivial infinitesimal flex from
 a basis of the rigidity matrix's kernel.
 There are several keywords that allow
 us to alter the style of the drawn arrows.